-Due diligence experts must adjust to this new environment in order to maintain their high levels of accuracy; even the simplest UCC searches and filings require strong attention to detail.
+Due diligence experts must adjust to this new environment in order to maintain their high levels of accuracy; even the simplest UCC searches and filings require a strong attention to detail.
 Whether you’re conducting a single search or a more complex due diligence strategy, it’s crucial the search and filing results are clear, comprehensive, and accurate.

 Missed deadlines and improper filing and searches can lead to lost time and money for you and your clients.

-Tips for retrieving debtor name: Accuracy is paramount
+Tips for retrieving debtor name: accuracy is paramount